TL;DR

 Children under 18 are required to wear seat belts regardless of where they are in the motor vehicle.
 Failure to have a child in a seat belt or a car seat is a primary offense.

 The idea that the back seat is somehow less dangerous than the front seat is false.
 The laws of physics are not suspended just because you are in the back seat.
-An unrestrained passenger can still be hurled into the seat in front of them.
+An unrestrained passenger can still be hurled into the seat in front of them, causing severe injuries such as spinal damage, which can lead to cases involving spinal fusion lawsuit settlements in the most extreme scenarios.

 Risks of Not Wearing a Seat Belt in a Vehicle